apple/foundationdb/design/throughput-quotas.md

 ### Throttling IDs

 A throttlingId refers to either a tenant group or a transaction tag.
-Transaction tags are specified through transaction options as documented [here](https://apple.github.io/foundationdb/transaction-tagging.html).
+Transaction tags are specified via the `AUTO_THROTTLE_TAG` transaction option.
 Each transaction can specifify 0 or 1 transaction tags and belong to 0 or 1 tenant groups.
 If a transaction is tagged and belongs to a tenant group, the transaction tag is ignored.

 ### Quotas
 For each throttlingId, a throughput quota can be specified.
 Throughput quotas contain two components: